-Increasing Activity Description Severity Corporate Planning Sensitivity analysis and a suite of alternative scenarios are used to assess the Corporate Plan under a range of severe, but plausible, stresses.
-ICAAP An internal assessment of whether the Society has sufficient capital to withstand a severe stress.
-ILAAP An internal assessment of whether the Society has sufficient liquidity and stable funding to withstand a severe stress.
-Recovery Plan Scenario analysis is used to inform the development of a suite of recovery actions (primarily capital and liquidity) to be used under extreme stress and to set and validate operational protocols.
-Reverse Stress Testing An assessment of the stress scenarios under which the Society would potentially become unviable.
-This examines potential weaknesess in the Society's business model under extreme events so that mitigating actions can be identified (as appropriate).
+Activity Description Corporate Sensitivity analysis and a suite of alternative scenarios are used to assess planning the corporate plan under a range of plausible stresses.
+Prudential risk ICAAP - an internal assessment of whether we have sufficient capital, given assessments current risks, as well as future risks from our strategy, under conditions as set out by the PRA.
+ILAAP - an internal assessment of whether we have sufficient liquidity and stable funding to withstand a range of severe liquidity stresses.
+Recovery plan Scenario analysis is used to inform the development of a suite of recovery actions (primarily capital and liquidity) to be used under extreme stress and to set and validate operational protocols.
+Reverse stress An assessment of the stress scenarios under which we would potentially testing become unviable.
+This examines potential weaknesess in our business model under extreme events so that mitigating actions can be identified (where possible).